infocamp-muenster/infocamp/README.md

 ## Further exciting things to do with the Dashboard
 We were able to create a first running application of the dashboard and have a couple of analyses.
 If you like our approach and want to enhance the dashboard even further, we listed some possible next steps:
 1. Run the dashboard on a public server so that anyone (with proper authentification) can access the dashboard and must not be a part of the University of Muenster
-2. Implement user roles and extend the data base so that several people with different data can work with the dashboard simultaneously.
+2. Implement user roles and extend the data base.
+With that several people with different data can work with the dashboard simultaneously.